Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 79 active transport stops in Collaroy - Collaroy Plateau, with a mix of buses.
-These stops are served by 60 individual routes, collectively providing 5,648 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 172 meters from the nearest stop.
-Most residents commute outward daily.
-Car remains the dominant mode at 85%, with 7% using buses.
-Vehicle ownership averages 1.5 per dwelling, above the regional average.
+Public transport analysis reveals 79 active transport stops operating within Collaroy - Collaroy Plateau, comprising a mix of buses.
+These stops are serviced by 60 individual routes, collectively providing 5,648 weekly passenger trips.
+Transport accessibility is rated as excellent, with residents typically located 172 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward; the car remains the dominant mode at 85%, with 7% by bus.
+Vehicle ownership averages 1.5 per dwelling, which is above the regional average.
+A high 44.5% of residents work from home (2021 Census; may reflect COVID-19 conditions).

-High percentage of residents work from home, 44.5% (2021 Census).
-Service frequency averages 806 trips per day across all routes, equating to approximately 71 weekly trips per stop.
+Service frequency averages 806 trips per day across all routes, equating to approximately 71 weekly trips per individual stop.

 Frequently Asked Questions - Transport